MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 > [!TIP]
 > The `--output` parameter is a global parameter, available for all commands.
 The **table** value presents output in a friendly format.
 For more information, see [Output formats for Azure CLI commands](./format-output-azure-cli.md).

-Subscriptions contain resource groups.
-An Azure resource group is a container that holds related resources for an Azure solution.
-To learn how to manage resource groups within your subscription, see [How to manage Azure resource groups with the Azure CLI](manage-azure-groups-azure-cli.md)

 ## Change the active subscription

 Azure subscriptions have both a name and an ID.
 You can switch to a different subscription using [az account set](/cli/azure/account#az-account-set) specifying the desired subscription ID or name.